yl-br/wiki-face-match/README.md

 	Returns 12 images paths, from a paths collection of imdb photos.

 - post findMatches:
-	Uses OpenFace and OpenCV2 libraries, to extract a face reprenentaition from an input image.
-Then it compares the given face represantation to a pre-calculated represantation matrix, composed by a wikipedia image archive.
+	Uses OpenFace and OpenCV2 libraries, to extract a face representation from an input image.
+Then it compares the given face representation to a pre-calculated representation matrix, composed by a Wikipedia image archive.
-After a distance is determined between the given represantaion and the wikipedia represantaions, the top n images with the smallest distances are returned.
+After a distance is determined between the given representation and the Wikipedia representations, the top n images with the smallest distances are returned.

 ### wiki-face-match-client (client):